MicrosoftDocs/win32/desktop-src/direct3d10/id3dx10sprite-flush.md

-﻿---
+---
-Description: 'Force all batched sprites to be submitted to the device.
-Device states remain as they were after the last call to ID3DX10Sprite::Begin.
-The list of batched sprites is then cleared.' ms.assetid: 'ae03e17c-1a14-4a41-a9a9-8757d2f7a81d'
+Description: Force all batched sprites to be submitted to the device.
+Device states remain as they were after the last call to ID3DX10SpriteBegin.
+The list of batched sprites is then cleared. ms.assetid: ae03e17c-1a14-4a41-a9a9-8757d2f7a81d
-title: 'ID3DX10Sprite::Flush method'
+title: ID3DX10SpriteFlush method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DX10Sprite::Flush method